voxpupuli/puppet-icinga2/README.md

 ### Apply Rules

-Some objects support to be applied to other objects.
+Some objects can be applied to other objects.
 To create a simple apply rule you must set the `apply` parameter to `true`.
 If this parameter is set to a string, this string will be used to build an `apply for` loop.
 A service object always targets a host object.
 All other objects need to explicitly set an `apply_target`

 Apply a SSH service to all Linux hosts: